Print vs. Online

 Skype for Business is a free software application that is packaged with Office365.
 It will enable you to make voice and video phone calls over the internet.
 Your instructor may choose to use Skype to hold office hours or a study session.

-Blackboard Collaborate is a video conferencing software applications and it is designed to support larger groups.
+Zoom and CraniumCafe(ConexEd) are video conferencing software applications and designed to support larger groups.
 They can provide a virtual experience that closely replicates an on-campus classroom.
-Your instructor may decide to use Blackboard Collaborate to schedule a webinar with the class.
+Your instructor may decide to use one of these tools to schedule a webinar with the class.

 Your computer can truly become a window into a live classroom where students and instructors can interact and collaborate at the same time.